aptech/docs/docs/CR-code.rst

          110,
          155 };

-    //Values for the classes
+    // Values for the classes
     new_val = { 1,
                 2,
                 3 };

-    //Create a vector containing a 1 for every element
+    // Create a vector containing a 1 for every element
-    //which is 100 or less, or a 0 otherwise logical_1 = x .<= 100;
+    // which is 100 or less, or a 0 otherwise logical_1 = x .<= 100;

-    //Create a vector containing a 1 for every element
+    // Create a vector containing a 1 for every element
-    //which is between 100 and 120, or a 0 otherwise logical_2 = x .> 100 .and x .<=  120;
+    // which is between 100 and 120, or a 0 otherwise
+    logical_2 = x .> 100 .and x .<=  120;

-    //Form a 2 column logical vector using
+    // Form a 2 column logical vector using
-    //horizontal concatenation
+    // horizontal concatenation
     logical = logical_1 ~ logical_2;

-    //Create a new vector which contains the class
+    // Create a new vector which contains the class
-    //assignment for each element in 'x'
-    x_class = code(logical, new_val);
+    // assignment for each element in 'x' x_class = code(logical, new_val);

 After the code above: